yyfyyfstudy1/MetalTrading/README.md

 - **Feedback**: We welcome and value user feedback.
 Please use the feedback feature in the app or admin interface to share your suggestions or concerns.

 ## Development

-- Project deployment relies on AWS service components
+- Project deployment relies on AWS service components.
-- Please see the deployment section of the WIKI for details.
+- For detailed deployment instructions, please see the [Deployment Section](https://github.sydney.edu.au/yiyu7699/COMP5703-CS76-2/wiki/Development-document) of our Wiki.

 ## Project UI design
 - The project UI design follows the principle of user-friendliness.